 The Harbin Ice Festival is one of the world's four largest ice and snow festivals, along with Japan's Sapporo Snow Festival, Canada's Quebec City Winter Carnival, and Norway's Ski Festival.
-The below is list of facts about the festival for your info.
+The below is a list of facts about the festival for your info.

 Official Name in China: China•Harbin International Ice and Snow Festival